Sale Will Be Live On

 Developed by chemists using the trade name Monastral Blue, the organic blue dyestuff, now known as Phthalo Blue, was presented as a pigment in November 1935 in London.
 Its discovery was accidental.

-The dark colour was observed in a kettle where a dye was made from a British dyestuff plant.
-The demand for such a pigment came from commercial printers who wanted cyan to replace Prussian Blue.
+The dark colour was observed in a kettle containing dye made from a British dyestuff plant.
+Commercial printers wanted a cyan to replace Prussian blue, so they demanded such a pigment.

 Cobalt blue is absolutely lightfast and extraordinarily stable.
-Cobalt salts' stability at high temperatures makes them the standard for blues used in ceramics and glassware.
+Cobalt salts' high-temperature stability makes them the standard for blues in ceramics and glassware.

 Cobalt salts are toxic.
 Avoid respiratory and skin contact.
-Soluble cobalt may cause irritation and allergic reaction through contact with skin.
+Soluble cobalt may cause irritation and allergic reactions through contact with the skin.
 It is considered a possible carcinogen.

 Since ancient times, smalt blue has been used to colour glass and ceramics.
 Cobalt salts, which give smalt its characteristic blue colour, were identified in the 18th century.
 Techniques for manufacturing Cobalt Blue, a chemically pure salt of cobalt and aluminum oxide, were developed in 1802.